correial/correial.github.io/content/Portfolio/Foundation Robotics/index.md

 logo = "/FoundationLogo.png"
 +++

-This past summer (2025) I had the incredible opportunity of interning at Foundation, a startup humanoid robotics company based out of San Fransisco, CA. During my time there I worked as an extremely hands on mechanical/robotics engineer where I designed manufacturing fixtures and was partially responsible for the assembly, workflow, debugging, and build instructions of entire Phantom 1 Humanoids.
+This past summer (2025), I had the opportunity to intern at Foundation, a rapidly growing humanoid robotics startup in San Francisco.
+The company was in the midst of scaling production for its first 100 MK1 humanoid robots, moving from prototype builds into repeatable, manufacturable systems.
+During this time, I helped develop and refine the assembly workflow by designing and fabricating manufacturing fixtures, authoring clear build instructions, and taking part in the hands-on assembly, debugging, and bring-up of full Phantom 1 humanoids.
+I also helped train and onboard new technicians, supporting the expansion of the manufacturing team to meet the company’s accelerated production timeline.

 Below are a few internship highlights:

 ## Humanoid Assembly & Debugging
 - Independently completed the assembly of entire Phantom MK1 Humanoids including structures, linkages, motor encoder soldering, power and signal harnesses fabrication, actuator calibration